sukritgupta/Algorithms/Array/Maximum-subarray.md

 ## Approach 2: (Divide and conquer)
 **Getting Difficulty understanding it.**
-- Find sum of left side, right side, and all the current numbers and return maximum.
+Find max of left side, max of right side, and the max sum of current subarray with ith num in middle and return maximum amongst these.
+1. Exit condition: if left > right, return INT_MIN
+2. Consider 3 elements
+   a.
+Find Max of left.
+   b.
+Find Max of right.
+   c.
+Find current max possible by calculating the max contigous sum possible on left, max contigous sum possible on right, and adding mid element to it.
+   d.
+Return max of above 3.
 ---

 ## Algorithm